Skip to main content

 Principal’s Report

-• We will be checking grades for eligibility and senior privileges on Wednesday, October 29.
-Students in Gr.
-6-12 with a failing grade at this time will be ineligible to compete in extra-curricular activities until Wednesday, November 19.
-For clarification, this includes all NDHSAA sponsored activities (athletics/fine arts) as well as other school clubs/organizations that participate in competitive events.
+• On Wednesday we will be checking grades for eligibility and senior privileges.
+Students with a failing grade at this point will be ineligible to compete in extra-curriculars until December 17.

 • Juniors who are interested in earning study hall privileges for the second semester should visit with Mr. Schwabe or Mr. Schwab about different ways to earn volunteer hours.